shreyansh2000/stock-market-kafka-data-engineering-project/README.md

 ## Introduction
 In this project, I execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

-I used o use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+I used technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Technology Used